-Throughout our 20+ years, The Altai Project has continuously refined and adapted its work to protect nature and wildlife, support the region’s traditions and cultural heritage, and strengthen communities in Altai and across Russia and Mongolia.
-Since 2022, we have launched initiatives in Eastern Europe and Central Asia.
+Over more than 20 years, The Altai Project has continuously evolved in its work to protect nature and wildlife, support Indigenous peoples and their cultural heritage, and strengthen communities in Eurasia.

 The Altai Project traces its roots to the late 1990s.

 In the beginning…

-The Altai Project began in 1998 as a program at Sacred Earth Network, a non-profit that was dedicated to promoting sustainable culture and supporting Indigenous traditions.
+The Altai Project began in 1998 as a program at Sacred Earth Network, a non-profit that was dedicated to promoting sustainable culture and allying with Indigenous peoples in Russia.
 Drawing on the expertise of our staff and partners, we supported environmental justice advocacy, green building, energy conservation, and renewable and alternative energy technologies.
-We also donated much-needed technology and operated a small grants program for Russian activists and community leaders.
+We also donated much-needed technology and operated a small grants program for activists and community leaders in Russia.

-In 2004, we narrowed our focus from Russia-wide environmental assistance to concentrate on Altai.
-In January 2007, The Altai Project became a full-fledged member of Earth Island Institute.
+In 2004, we narrowed our focus from Russia-wide environmental assistance to concentrate on Russian Altai.
 Throughout the 2000s, we facilitated international collaborations and participated in campaigns addressing threats to Altai’s environmental sustainability, biodiversity, and ecosystems.
-The Altai Project’s involvement contributed to community wins in a number of areas, including shelving plans for an international gas pipeline through Altai Republic, ensuring public engagement in discussions of both the large Katun hydroelectric dam, and a cobalt mine in snow leopard habitat.
+The Altai Project’s involvement supported to community-led achievements in a number of areas, including proposing alternatives for an international gas pipeline through Altai Republic, ensuring public engagement in discussions of both the large Katun hydroelectric dam and a cobalt mine in snow leopard habitat.

 Between 2009 and 2015, The Altai Project focused efforts on:

 - Snow leopard and raptor conservation and research in Altai Republic (with a special focus on anti-poaching and habitat protection initiatives);